 Our Food4Thought Program partners with social workers and parent volunteers at select Fairfax County Public Schools to provide technical assistance and support for them to send home food for the weekend in the backpacks of students in their schools who receive food assistance at school during the week and may potentially go without food over the weekend.

-This project requires that you, your family or the organization you represent will be responsible for providing the food that goes into the packs.
+This project requires that you, your family or the organization you represent provide the food that goes into the packs.
 Britepaths and/or the schools that need assistance are not able to provide the food for your group to put in the packs.
-If your organization does not have the funds to purchase these items, a great solution is to ask volunteers who are participating to each donate some of the items that are needed, and plan for the number of packs you can create based on the number of donations you expect to receive from group members.
-This is a great way for everyone to truly share in the effort to help others, and should help ensure that no one is asked to spend too much money.
+If your organization does not have the funds to purchase these items, a great solution is to ask volunteers who are participating to donate the food items, and plan for the number of packs you can create based on the number of donations you receive from group members.
+This is a great way for everyone to truly share in the effort to help others, and ensures that no one is asked to spend too much money.

 Community members can help us assist children in our partner schools in two ways: